 Calcium Oxalate Stones Options

 If you’ve been diagnosed with calcium oxalate stones, there are several possible treatments.
-Depending on the size of the stones and whether they pass through your body on their own, you may need a medical procedure or you may be able to treat kidney stones at home.
+Depending on the size of the stones and whether they pass through your body on their own, you may need a medical procedure or you may be able for kidney stones treatment at home.

 - Ureteroscopy —Stones are removed or broken down using a tube-like medical instrument.
 Your doctor will pass the scope through your bladder and ureter into your kidney.
 They use a small basket to remove small stones.
 If the stones are larger, the doctor will pass a laser through the scope to break them up.
 You usually are able to go home on the same day.